kottapar/hello-dropwizard/README.md

 So the step of packaging the app is taken out of the docker build.
 Once a commit is made, the build job executes `mvn package` and copies the package to the docker image as a part of the testing.

-If you want the build to be done in the Docker image for testing locally, use the `hellov2` branch.
+If you want the build to be done in the Docker image, use this [release](https://github.com/kottapar/hello-dropwizard/releases/tag/v1.0).

 # Setup the dev environment